Farmers’ Rights and Obligations

 11. When are DMAP permits valid for hunting?

-DMAP permits are for antlerless deer, but may be used during any open antlered or antlerless deer hunting season.
-Hunters may possess up to four DMAP permits for the property they are hunting when issued by the land owner.
+DMAP permits are for antlerless deer but may be used during any open antlered or antlerless deer hunting season.
+Hunters may possess up to four DMAP permits for the property they are hunting when issued by the landowner.
 DMAP permits may only be used on DMAP property for which they are issued.
 (Regulation 147.675)

 12. What is the Red Tag Program?

-Deer Control Permits allow farmers or landowners to receive deer depredation permits in this program referred to as, “Red Tag”.
-These permits are distributed directly to licensed hunters by the landowner.
-Landowners can obtain one sub-permit per five acres of cultivated land unless a wildlife conservation officer deems additional allocations necessary.
-As of April 25, 2022, many recent changes have occurred for this program.
-One of them being that individual, licensed hunters to obtain up to four Red-Tag permits.
-Furthermore, hunters are no longer required to be Pennsylvania residents.
-This program is open to all hunters, including those out of state, but only if they have a registered hunting license.
+In 2022, many changes occurred for this program, including that licensed hunters can be issued up to four Ag Tag permits by a farmer.
+Further, hunters are no longer required to be Pennsylvania residents; the program is open to all hunters, including those out of state, but only if they have a registered hunting license.
 Each sub-permit allows a licensed hunter to take one antlerless deer.
-Permits are valid February 1 through September 15, excluding Sundays, but the dates that permits are not valid have been extended to April 16-July 31.
+Permits are valid from February 1 to April 15 and August 1 to September 15, excluding Sundays.

 13. Who may use bait to take game?